-The best hikes in the UK will, of course, differ depending on who you ask - but what every answer will have in common is that the routes selected will show off the best of the British Isles.
-Sure, Britain and Ireland might not have the highest mountains in the world, but they have got some of the most beautiful scenery – from the rugged wonders of Snowdonia to the famous beauty of the Scottish Highlands.
+The best hikes in the UK will, of course, differ depending on who you ask - but what every answer should have in common is extraordinary beauty.
+Sure, Britain and northern Ireland may not have the highest mountains in the world, but there is some tremendous scenery – from the rugged wonders of Snowdonia to the famous beauty of the Scottish Highlands.
+The best uk hikes show that off.

 Every hiker will have their favourite hiking trails in the UK, often for personal reasons.
 But, if you’re looking for some famous trails to see the country, then these are our picks of the best walks around the United Kingdom - the classics.

 These aren’t mere walks in the park – they are classic, adventurous hikes that will create some serious memories.
-Here are the 15 best hikes in the UK:
+Here are 15 of the best hikes in the UK:

 The Best Hikes in the UK, Mapped